bestwebsoft/Blogotron-wp-theme/readme.txt

 == Changelog ==

+= V1.7 - 31.07.2014 =
+* Bugfix: We fixed bug in footer.php file.

+= V1.6 - 30.07.2014 =
+* Update: We updated all functionality for wordpress 3.9.1.
+* Update: We update style.css file.
+* New: We add blogotron.pot file.

 = V1.5 - 25.02.2014 =
-* Bugfix : We fixed the bug of the background for current menu element.
+* Bugfix: We fixed the bug of the background for current menu element.

 = V1.4 - 02.02.2014 =
-* Update : We updated all functionality for wordpress 3.8.1.
+* Update: We updated all functionality for wordpress 3.8.1.
-* Bugfix : We fixed the bug of declaring copyright to Theme Preview.
+* Bugfix: We fixed the bug of declaring copyright to Theme Preview.

 = V1.3 - 29.01.2014 =
 * Change: Updated style.css for correctly displaying navigation menu and some elements.